BC home flipping tax

 How the tax is calculated

-The BC home flipping tax applies to net taxable income from the sale of taxable property that was owned for less than 730 days.
+The BC home flipping tax applies to net taxable income from the disposition of taxable property that was owned for less than 730 days.

-The tax rate is 20 percent of income earned from a property sold within 365 days, and the rate decreases over the next 365 days.
+The tax rate is 20 percent of net taxable income earned from a taxable property disposed of within 365 days, and the rate gradually decreases over the next 365 days.
 At 730 days, the tax no longer applies.

 Days of ownership